By Rob Shaul

 When I speak to the teams about their regular range training, what I find is it mirrors what often happens in the gym: Guys do what they’re good at, or what they’ve always done.

 With both areas, fitness, and marksmanship – the challenge for super busy soldiers is the programming.
-I’ve been to several SOF units which have on-staff strength and conditioning coaches and incredible facilities, but still, they need programming direction.
+I’ve been to several SOF units that have on-staff strength and conditioning coaches and incredible facilities, but still, they need programming direction.